 Everything was improved building upon the foundation of the original.
 Workspace card blocks were made clearer, the current day column was highlighted, imagery was added to the cards as well as the category and current status of the workspace itself.

 The preview popup was completely reworked in order to provide more useful information.

-This is how Plan looked when I first joined Concrete Platform.
-There were no images present on the timeline and the search filters were too complex.
-Also there was no side navigation to quickly jump around the product.
+This is how the Plan feature looked when I first joined the Concrete Platform.
+The timeline felt very dated and the search filters were overly complicated and confusing.

 Cards were less clear and had less info on them.
 The preview popup was also lacking in useful information.

 There was also no side navigation to quickly jump around the product, instead you had to go to a central hub and from there choose which section to open, slowing down the users experience from point A to B.

 When hovering over a card on the plan timeline an info block with a brief overview appears.

 Clicking the card opens up the Workspace which contains a lot more information.
 Read on to see the Workspace view.